 Stinging Nettle is an herbaceous, quick-growing plant whose leaves and stems are covered with tiny, hollow, silica-tipped hairs, which can cause irritation.
-It can grow to a height of approximately 4 feet (1.2 m).
+It can grow to approximately 4 feet (1.2 m) tall.

 Growing Conditions and General Care

 Stinging Nettles prefers fertile soil with good moisture content and especially favors the edges of streams or nutrient-dense pastures.

 Stinging Nettle seeds are tiny, light dependant germinators that can be started indoors or out.
-However, select your location carefully as Nettles are very hardy and can spread quickly with the right conditions.
+However, select your location carefully as Nettles are very hardy and can spread quickly under the right conditions.
 Stinging Nettle can be assisted with stratification, but it is not necessary.

-To start, tamp the small seeds lightly into the soil or cover with a thin layer of soil (0.25 inch/6 mm).
+First, tamp the tiny seeds lightly into the soil or cover them with a thin layer of soil (0.25 inch/6 mm).
 If starting indoors, sow in flats in late winter and transplant in early spring.
-Space plants approximately 8 inches (20 cm) apart.
+Space plants about 8 inches (20 cm) apart.
 If direct sowing, seed in spring and thin as desired and plant rows 1 inch (2.5 cm) apart.

-It recommended to find a permanent spot with rich, moist conditions a little away from (or on the periphery of) your other herbs.
+It is recommended to find a permanent spot with rich, moist conditions a little away from (or on the periphery of) your other herbs.

 Harvesting and Using

-Carefully collect spiny leaves before plant flowers in spring and early summer.
+Carefully collect spiny leaves before the plant flowers in spring and early summer.
 Do not harvest when flowering.
 Be sure to wear gloves when collecting to avoid the 'sting' delivered by tiny hairs on the leaves and stem.
 Place on the well-ventilated screen to dry.